-Master in Computer Science
+Master of Engineering in Computer Science

 Computer Science at Cornell Tech